 Miranda Priestly: Something funny?

-Andy Sachs: No, no, nothing.
-Y’know, it’s just that both those belts look exactly the same to me.
-Y’know, I’m still learning about all this stuff.
+Andy Sachs: No. No, no, nothing’s… you know, it’s just that… both those belts look exactly the same to me.
+Y’know, I’m still learning about this stuff, and uh… (giggles uncomfortably)

 Video: The Devil Wears Prada Cerulean Monologue

-Is The Devil Wears Prada blue cerulean sweater monologue your favourite dialogue in a film?
+Is The Devil Wears Prada blue, cerulean sweater monologue your favourite design-focused scene in a film?
 What’s your favourite line in a film about film, art, or design?
 I’d love to know your thoughts in the comments below.